 Patching Pace vs. Vulnerability Escalation

-Comparing this with the escalation timeline of CVEs from the EPSS and CVSS data provides a stark contrast.
-Let's consider CVE-2023-22515 and CVE-2023-22518 as examples:
+Compare that with the escalation timeline from the EPSS and CVSS data.
+CVE-2023-22515 and CVE-2023-22518 are useful examples:

 -

-CVE-2023-22515 and CVE-2023-22518 Escalation: These vulnerabilities quickly escalated in severity and exploitability.
+CVE-2023-22515 and CVE-2023-22518 Escalation: These vulnerabilities escalated quickly in severity and exploitability.
 For instance, CVE-2023-22518's CVSS score escalated to 10, and its EPSS probability score indicated a high likelihood of exploitation shortly after discovery.

 -